Reclaim your street for a day!

 There are many ways to make this happen, whether you wish to only claim a few roadside parking places by laying out artificial grass to drink tea and cake, swap plants or ideas or temporarily open the entire street for the residents to celebrate together, start a “playing out” scheme or just enjoy a vehicle free day.

-If you are planning a Street Party, Street Social, Playing Out or a Swap Shop, the BS6 Open Streets project is here to support and encourage you, with practical advice and the offer to lend essential equipment such as “Road Closed” signs, bunting and more!
+If you are planning a Street Party, Street Social, Playing Out or a Swap Shop, the Bristol /BS6 Open Streets project is here to support and encourage you, with practical advice and the offer to lend essential equipment such as “Road Closed” signs, bunting and more!

 The purpose of Sustainable Redland’s BS6 Open Streets Project has been to encourage and support small residential community street based events, achieved by loaning essential equipment (signage / bunting etc) and presenting helpful advice online.